choraio/chora-docs/src/research/green-nft/introduction.md

 Without much prior knowledge of the Cosmos ecosystem, I decided to focus my initial research on developing a deeper understanding of the solutions being built to enable communication between blockchains and what it means to exchange assets between blockchains.

-In addition, I created [examples](/development/testing/overview.html) for testing communication between Cosmos-based blockchains and I started writing the specification for a custom module that can be used to exchange tokenized carbon credits between Cosmos-based blockchains (see [Ecodex Module](/research/green-nft/ecodex-module.html)).
+In addition, I created [examples](/development/testing/overview.html) for testing communication between Cosmos-based blockchains and I started writing the specification for a custom module that can be used to purchase tokenized carbon credits from other Cosmos-based blockchains (see [Ecodex Module](/research/green-nft/ecodex-module.html)).

 The following is a brief summary of my initial research.